Music of Brazil: Choro

 Choro (literally "cry" in Portuguese, but in context a more appropriate translation would be "lament"), traditionally called chorinho ("little cry" or "little lament").
 Instrumental, its origins are in 19th century Rio de Janeiro.
+Choro was the first Brazilian national musical style to develop in Rio de Janeiro around 1870 and spread to the country with the invention of disco in 1888.
+Before choro, the most popular rhythms were modinha and lundu, but modinha was a rhythm originally from Portugal and lundu was a rhythm originating from Angola.
+It emerged from the fusion of popular European dance music, such as polka, waltz, mazurka, xote and quadrilhas, with Afro-Brazilian music, for example, lundu.
+After the proclamation of the Republic of Brazil in 1889, military and metal bands included choros in their repertoire.
+It was played and danced mainly by the lower middle class.
+It had its peak between 1870 and 1920.

 Originally choro was played by a trio of flute, guitar and cavaquinho (a small chordophone with four strings).
 The young pianist Ernesto Nazareth published his first choro (Não Caio Noutra) in 1878 at the age of 14.
 Nazareth's choros are often listed as polkas; he also composed waltzes, schottisches, milongas and Brazilian Tangos.
 (He resisted the popular term maxixe to represent Brazilian tango.)
 Chiquinha Gonzaga was another important composer of choros and started shortly after Nazareth.
 Chiquinha Gonzaga composed her first success, the polka-choro "Atraente", in 1877.
 In the beginning, the success of choro came from informal groups of friends which played in parties, pubs (botecos), streets, home balls (forrobodós), and also the musical scores published by print houses.
 By the 1910s, much of the Brazilian first phonograph records are choros.
 The mainstream success of this style of music (By the 1930s) came from the early days of radio, when bands performed live on the air.
 By the 1950s and 1960s it was replaced by samba and Bossa Nova and other styles of Brazilian popular music, but was still alive in amateur circles called "rodas de choro" (informal choro gatherings in residences and botecos).
 However, in the late 1970s there was a successful effort to revitalize the genre carried out by some famous artists: Pixinguinha, Waldir Azevedo and Jacob do Bandolim.